canndrew/netsim/README.md

 It's possible to set up more complicated (non-hierarchal) network topologies, ethernet networks, namespaces with multiple interfaces etc. by directly using the primitives in this library.
-Have an explore of the API, and if anything needs clarification or could be designed better then drop a message on the bugtracker.
+Have an explore of the API, and if anything needs clarification or could be designed better then drop a message on the bug tracker :)